wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ModelDefinition.md

 "Massive View Model" types tend to violate several [SOLID](https://en.wikipedia.org/wiki/SOLID) architecture principles and introduce the potential for bugs from shared mutable data and unprotected functions.
 This applies as well to models that manage state by using `@Published` properties.
 They tend to be a hotbed for bugs caused by unintended states, side effects, and regressions.

-Manually managing publisher subscriptions within a model is less effective in VSM because it's much easier (and requires much less code) to let the state container manage the subscriptions for you.
-You can do this within your actions by weaving multiple data publishers into a single view state publisher.
-Combine functions such as merge, zip, combineLatest, map, flatMap, etc. are powerful tools that allow you to weave streams of data into the shape of your choice.
+Manually managing `Task` handles or `AsyncStream.Continuation`s within a model is less effective in VSM because it's much easier (and requires much less code) to let the state container manage the lifecycle for you.
+You can do this within your actions by weaving multiple async operations into a single `StateSequence` or `AsyncStream`.
 This also eliminates the need to make any round-trips to the view to trigger actions that observe future updates.

 ## Up Next